 The system requires a minimum of one rack with enough power distribution units (PDUs) to support the IRUs and any optional equipment installed in the rack.
-Each single-phase PDU has two or eight outlets (one PDU is required to support each IRU and two power connections are needed for the optional SMN).
+Each single-phase PDU has two or eight outlets (one PDU is required to support up to two IRUs and two power connections are needed for the optional SMN).